igrek51/nuclear/README.md

 --bash-install APP-NAME: installing application in bash with autocompleting, --bash-autocomplete [CMDLINE...]: internal action for generating autocompleted proposals to be handled by bash

-`help_onerror` - wheter help output should be displayed on syntax error
+`usage_onerror` - wheter usage output should be displayed on syntax error

 `reraise_error` - wheter syntax error should not be caught but reraised instead.
 Enabling this causes stack trace to be flooded to the user.